nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 + 1544
 + Theater of Memory by Guilio Camillo
 + Francis Yates wrote a book called "The Art of Memory" in 1966 referencing theater of memory

++ 63 BCE
++ Cicero denounces Catiline (for over an hour)
++ In rome cicero gave a speech for more than an hour
 ```